radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 The only protection from this attack is to ensure that the secret is long, and derived from a cryptographically strong pseudo-random number generator.  {#shared-secrets} discusses these issues in more detail.

-### CHAP and MS-CHAP Security Analysis
+### CHAP and MS-CHAP Password Storage

 In contrast, when CHAP or MS-CHAP is used, those methods do not expose a clear-text password to the RADIUS server, but instead a hashed transformation of it.
 That hash output is in theory secure even if an attacker can observe it.
 While CHAP is believed to be secure, MS-CHAP is not, as we will see below in ([](#ms-chap)).
 For the purposes of this section, we will focus on the construct of "hashed passwords", and will ignore any attacks specific to MS-CHAP.
+We will also note that EAP-MD5 {{?RFC3748, Section 5.4}} is essentially CHAP, and has the same security analysis.

 The hash transformations for CHAP and MS-CHAP depend on a random challenge.
 The intent was to increase security, but their construction makes strong requirements on the form in which user credentials are stored.